-Deposits To Be Lodged By Member Organisations (Substitution of New S.95)
+Deposits To Be Lodged By Member Organisations (Proposed New S.95)

 46. The substance of the obligation in repealed s.95 is not changed in the new section i.e. the requirement that members of stock exchanges make deposits with the stock exchange or, if they are members of more than one stock exchange, with one of those stock exchanges, remains.
-However, the terminology used in the repealed section in relation to categories of membership of stock exchanges is changed to reflect the new definition of 'member organisation' in subs.4(1) - see sub-clause 4(g) of the Bill and para.
+However, the terminology used in the repealed section in relation to categories of membership of stock exchanges is changed to reflect the new definition of 'member organisation' in sub-s.4(1) - see sub-clause 4(g) of the Bill and para.
 15 of this explanatory memorandum.
+The obligations imposed by the section extend only to persons or partnerships carrying on a business of dealing in securities in the Territory (State and Territory translator regulations will similarly restrict the application of the section to the carrying on of business in their particular jurisdiction).